Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 The irony: Polymarket acquiring Dome means the only unified cross-platform API is now owned by one of the platforms it was supposed to neutrally cover.
 Developers who need objective data across both Polymarket and Kalshi — the two largest US prediction market venues — no longer have an independent aggregation option from Dome.

 Prediction Hunt's v2 API fills that gap.
-It covers Kalshi, Polymarket, PredictIt, ProphetX, and Opinion — five platforms — with a demo tier that requires no authentication and the same unified matching-markets endpoint that made Dome appealing to developers in the first place.
+It covers Kalshi, Polymarket, PredictIt, ProphetX, and Opinion — five platforms — with a free tier that requires no credit card and the same unified matching-markets endpoint that made Dome appealing to developers in the first place.

 Every prediction market platform has an API.
 None of them speak the same language.

-Polymarket uses EIP-712 signatures for order authentication, requires a Polygon wallet, and returns prices as floating-point fractions where 0.65 means 65 cents.
-Kalshi uses RSA-PSS keys, session tokens that expire every 30 minutes, returns prices in hundredths of a cent, and supports FIX 4.4 for institutional clients.
-Opinion runs on its own blockchain protocol with an OPN token and a maker/taker model where only takers pay fees.
+The Polymarket API uses EIP-712 signatures for order authentication, requires a Polygon wallet, and returns prices as floating-point fractions where 0.65 means 65 cents.
+The Kalshi API uses RSA-PSS keys, session tokens that expire every 30 minutes, returns prices in hundredths of a cent, and supports FIX 4.4 for institutional clients.
+Opinion runs on its own blockchain protocol with an OPN token and a maker/taker fee model where only takers pay.
 Predict.fun is built on BNB Chain and requires either an EOA wallet or a Privy smart wallet, plus a Discord support ticket just to get a mainnet API key.
 PredictIt has a REST feed but requires scraping for full market data.
 ProphetX has its own auth system.

 If you want to build anything that touches more than one platform — an arbitrage scanner, a price comparison tool, a portfolio tracker, a research dataset — you are integrating six different authentication systems, six different data schemas, six different rate limit regimes, and six different failure modes.
 Most bot projects that start ambitious die in the integration layer.
 The trading logic never gets written because the plumbing takes too long.